aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-mhtml/_index.md

 ---
-keywords: HTML to MHTML, convert HTML to MHTML, HTML to MHTML conversion, HTML to MHTML converter, save options
+keywords: HTML to MHTML, convert HTML to MHTML, HTML to MHTML conversion, HTML to MHTML converter, save options, online converter, c# code
-lastmod: 2022-06-01
+lastmod: 2022-07-28
 url: /net/converting-between-formats/html-to-mhtml/
-title: Convert HTML to MHTML | C#
+title: Convert HTML to MHTML | C# code and Online Converter
 linktitle: Convert HTML to MHTML
 description: This article provides information on how to convert HTML to MHTML using Aspose.HTML API.
 You will learn about the supported HTML to MHTML